-No one was really surprised when Gabi became the target of a sophisticated international crime gang, least of all my gal pal herself.
+No one was really surprised when Gaby became the target of a sophisticated international crime gang, least of all my gal pal herself.

 Gabs is the kind of person who can be wandering along minding her own business when out of nowhere a herd of wildebeest will appear and stampede toward her.